rasviitanen/rustysignal/README.md

 ## Installation
 *You need [**Cargo**](https://doc.rust-lang.org/cargo/getting-started/installation.html) to be able to install this binary.*

-Install the server by writing `cargo install rustysignal` in a terminal.
+Install the server

+`cargo install rustysignal`

+If you want to enable SSL, make sure to include it as a feature

+`cargo install rustysignal --features SSL`.

 Once installed, you can start it by executing `rustysignal 127.0.0.1:3012` in your terminal, which will start the server and listen to messages on the address `127.0.0.1:3012`.

-It is also possible to run the server using SSL.
-Do this by specifying the feature accordingly: `rustysignal --features ssl 127.0.0.1:3015 <CERT> <KEY>`.
-Note that this will require your own certificate.
+If you are using SSL, you will need to provide your certificate.
+`rustysignal 127.0.0.1:3015 <CERT> <KEY>`

 ## Connecting to the network as a peer
 When connecting to the network, i.e. Websocket, one should provide a username as a simple argument.